 What are the differences between CCRIS, CTOS & RAMCI?

-Generally, CCRIS, CTOS and RAMCI are similar whereby these reports show the individual’s credit history.
-Banks will go through not just your CCRIS record, but also CTOS/RAMCI record in their credit assessment.
+Generally, CCRIS, CTOS, and RAMCI are similar whereby these reports show the individual’s credit history.
+Banks will go through not just your CCRIS record, but also CTOS or RAMCI record in their credit assessment.

 Having said that, CCRIS is not the same as CTOS or RAMCI.
 The main difference is that CCRIS is managed by Bank Negara whereas CTOS and RAMCI are managed by a private company.
-Besides that, CCRIS obtains information from financial institutions whereas CTOS and RAMCI obtain information from public sources and also have record of default from utilities companies, telco, money lenders or other consumer instalment loan providers (e.g. Courts, Singer, Coway).
+Besides that, CCRIS obtains information from financial institutions whereas CTOS and RAMCI obtain information from public sources and also have records of default from utility companies, telco, money lenders, or other consumer installment loan providers (e.g. Courts, Singer, Coway).